 To reach a Librarian, please e-mail firstname.lastname@example.org or call the Library at (802) 223-3338.
 Many library services can be accessed 24/7 through this website!
 You can sign up or renew a library card, request interlibrary loans or new items for purchase, renew materials, find recorded library programs and much much more!

 Digital Services – Connect to the Library from Home

-The Library book sale is now closed until the Library building is able to re-open.
+The Library book sale remains closed until we can increase our visitor capacity.
 We cannot accept book donations at this time.

-The Library recommends the resources below for reliable information on Covid-19.
+The Library recommends these resources for reliable information on Covid-19.

 The Vermont Department of Health Covid-19 page. - Includes Vermont specific updates and information, including guidance for individuals, businesses, schools and community groups.

 The Center for Disease Control and Prevention Covid-19 page. - Includes information geared toward the U.S., including updated frameworks for mitigation.

 Vermont Department of Libraries Covid-19 page. - A clearinghouse of additional resources, some of them library -specific.